-3.3 Capital adequacy ratio
+3.4 Capital adequacy ratio

 The ICG set by the FSA is expressed as a percentage of the minimum regulatory capital required under Pillar I of the CRD.
-In calculating the Pillar I minimum capital requirement, the group has adopted the standardised approach to credit risk and the alternative standardised approach to operational risk.

-As at 30 June 2008, the group held 457% of the Pillar I minimum capital requirement.
+As at 31 December 2008, the group's total regulatory capital resources of £332.8m represented 419% of the Pillar I minimum capital requirement.
 This was comfortably in excess of the interim ICG set by the FSA.